omz/Dash-Plugin-for-Xcode/README.md

 The plugin can use Xcode's current active scheme to try to guess which docsets it should search, making it very easy to switch between iOS, OS X or even C/C++ projects.
 It's recommended that all users try out this feature and report back anything that might be wrong.

-To enable automatic platform detection, go to Edit > Dash Integration > Advanced > Enable Dash Platform Detection in Xcode's menu (after you installed the plugin).
+To enable automatic platform detection, go to ***Help > Dash Integration > Enable Dash Platform Detection** in Xcode's menu (after you installed the plugin).

 ## License